lsst-sqre/sqr-072/index.rst

 ------

 Organize the tests according to the entry point of the application invoked.
-For example, tests that create the full FastAPI application and interact with its routes go into a ``tests/handlers`` directory.
+For example, tests that create the full FastAPI application and interact with its routes go into a :file:`tests/handlers` directory.
-Tests that create a service object and interact with it directly go into the ``tests/services`` directory.
+Tests that create a service object and interact with it directly go into the :file:`tests/services` directory.
-Most tests will be in ``tests/handlers``; this is fine.
+Most tests will be in :file:`tests/handlers`; this is fine.

-The ``tests`` directory and every subdirectory must have an empty ``__init__.py`` file so that mypy works correctly.

 Files containing tests should always end in ``_test.py`` and should never start with ``test_``.

-This makes tab completion on file names more useful.
+The name of the test should, by default, match the name of the module in which the code it is testing is defined.
+For example, if a handler is defined in :file:`handlers/users.py`, the corresponding tests should normally be in :file:`tests/handlers/users_test.py`.
-As a first rough guide, put tests into files matching the name of the source file primarily being tested, but feel free to deviate from this guideline to break up large files of tests into ones grouped by subject matter.
+However, feel free to deviate from this guideline to break up large files of tests into ones grouped by subject matter (:file:`users_search_test.py` and :file:`users_create_test.py`, for example).

+The :file:`tests` directory and every subdirectory must have an empty :file:`__init__.py` file so that mypy works correctly.

 Fixtures and support code
 -------------------------

-Fixtures should generally be collected into a ``tests/conftest.py`` file.
+Fixtures should generally be collected into a :file:`tests/conftest.py` file.
-Avoid fixtures in individual test files; they're easy to forget about and thus not reuse in other tests even when they would be helpful.
+Avoid fixtures in individual test files unless you are absolutely certain they will never be used outside that file.

-If there are a set of fixtures that are very specific to tests for only one part of the application, such as Kubernetes fixtures for a ``tests/operator`` directory full of tests for a Kopf_ Kubernetes operator, put them in a ``conftest.py`` file in that directory so that they're isolated to those tests.
+If there are a set of fixtures that are very specific to tests for only one part of the application, such as Kubernetes fixtures for a :file:`tests/operator` directory full of tests for a Kopf_ Kubernetes operator, put them in a :file:`conftest.py` file in that directory so that they're isolated to those tests.

-To clean up after tests that need external resources or modify global state, use `yield fixtures <https://docs.pytest.org/en/latest/fixture.html#yield-fixtures-recommended>`__.
+To clean up after tests that need external resources or modify global state, use `yield fixtures <https://docs.pytest.org/en/latest/how-to/fixtures.html#yield-fixtures-recommended>`__.
-Set up the resource or global state in the fixture, yield (it's okay to yield ``None`` and is often appropriate if the fixture doesn't need to provide a value to the test), and then close any resources and put any global state back the way it was.
+Set up the resource or global state in the fixture, yield (it's okay to yield :py:obj:`None` and is often appropriate if the fixture doesn't need to provide a value to the test), and then close any resources and put any global state back the way it was.
+Conventionally, test fixtures that yield :py:obj:`None` should be named with a leading underscore to make it clear that their value is not used inside the test function as an actual parameter.

+If tests need environment variables to be set, use monkeypatch_.
+The one exception is tests for command-line commands using Click_, which should pass the environment variables into `CliRunner.invoke() <https://click.palletsprojects.com/en/8.1.x/api/#click.testing.CliRunner.invoke>`__.

 Prefer per-test fixtures, but feel free to use session fixtures in places where it substantially speeds up the test suite (but be careful to avoid leaking state from one test to the next).

-Put support code for tests in modules under ``tests/support``.
+Put support code for tests in modules under :file:`tests/support`.
 There should be no actual tests in that directory, only support code for other tests.
-Any test support code used in more than one test should go into that directory, and feel free to move support code used by only one test file as well if it seems clearer.
+Any test support code used in more than one test should go into that directory.
+Feel free to move support code used by only one test file as well if it seems clearer.

 Try to keep the code in fixtures as short as possible.
-Prefer to put the bulk of the code under ``tests/support`` and have the fixture call a function or use an object defined there.
+Prefer to put the bulk of the code under :file:`tests/support` and have the fixture call a function or use an object defined there.

 Test data
 ---------

-Prefer storing test data in files under the ``tests`` directory in an appropriately-named subdirectory over embedding test data in long strings inside test cases.
+Prefer storing test data in files under a :file:`tests/data` directory in an appropriately-named subdirectory over embedding test data in long strings inside test cases.
 Test data can then be loaded with code such as:

 .. code-block:: python